ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 #### Surface Motion

-In a collaboration between researchers at Carnegie Mellon (Dr. Howie Choset) and Georgia Tech (Dr. Daniel Goldman), a sidewinding snake robot was developed to utilize an animal study in which varying surface contact area in sidewinding snakes enables them to ascend granular slopes.
+In a collaboration between researchers at Carnegie Mellon and Georgia Tech, Wright et al. developed a sidewinding snake robot [15] later utilized by Marvi et al. in an animal study in which varying surface contact area in sidewinding snakes enables them to ascend granular slopes [3].
-Dan Goldman and Dr. Paul Umbanhowar collaborated to produce a robot with flippers inspired by the biomechanics of young sea turtles crossing sand to reach the ocean after hatching.
-A flexible wrist is key in achieving efficient motion here.
+Mazouchova et al. produced a robot with flippers inspired by the biomechanics of young sea turtles crossing sand to reach the ocean after hatching.
+A flexible wrist is key in achieving efficient motion here [11].
-NASA JPL's hopping hedgehog robot utilizes internal flywheels to jump, roll, and tumble on uneven terrain.
+NASA JPL's hopping hedgehog robot utilizes internal flywheels to jump, roll, and tumble on uneven terrain [1].

 #### Subsurface Motion
-Dr. Chen Li et al Studied terradynamics of legged locomotion in and on various granular media, yielding valuable information regarding stresses on objects during penetration and extraction in granular media.
+Li et al. studied terradynamics of legged locomotion in and on various granular media, yielding valuable information regarding stresses on objects during penetration and extraction in granular media [8].
-Goldman's lab in collaboration with Umbanhowar also developed an undulating robot inspired by the oscillatory motion of a sandfish lizard.
-Studying the types of movement, the group found patterns which optimize speed and energy use.
+Maladen et al. developed an undulating robot inspired by the oscillatory motion of a sandfish lizard.
+Studying the types of movement, the group found patterns which optimize speed and energy use [9].
-Dr. Anette Hosoi and her former student Amos Winter developed a digging robot based on razor clam locomotion that utilizes fluidization of the surrounding granular media during and following specific quick movements.
+Winter et al. developed a digging robot based on razor clam locomotion that utilizes fluidization of the surrounding granular media during and following specific quick movements [14].
-Stephanie Chang, an MS in Robotics alumnus from Northwestern previously worked with Paul Umbanhowar to develop an auger-based robot for locomotion in granular media.
+Stephanie Chang and Paul Umbanhowar developed an auger-based robot for locomotion in granular media [4].
-Dr. Tilman Spohn and a team of researchers developed and built the HP<sup>3</sup> sensor for the InSight rover to study temperature fluctuations in the Martian regolith.
-The device is described as a self-hammering nail and uses an internal impact-based locomotion mechanism with a conical tip on a cylindrical body.
+Most closely related to my work is that of Spohn et al. who developed and built the HP<sup>3</sup> sensor for the InSight rover to study temperature fluctuations in the Martian regolith.
+The device is described as a self-hammering nail and uses an internal impact-based locomotion mechanism with a conical tip on a cylindrical body [6].

 ### Overview

 The goal of this project is to design, build, and test a robot capable of using impulse-based locomotion on and in granular media for three dimensional motion.
 This impulse-based locomotion is similar in concept to a pile-driver and utilizes research on the yield stress of granular materials.
 Whereas other recent research into digging and locomotion in granular material has focused more on external methods of moving the media in such a way that it is either fluidized or displaced, this project aims to use no external moving parts and rely purely on the impulsed energy from an internal actuator along with buoyant effects in the media.

+In this article, I will detail the development and testing of a robot capable of using this mode of locomotion for one-dimensional movement.
+The ultimate vision of this project is a multi-directional version of this robot which aims to utilize several of the actuators used in the cylindrical robot simultaneously inside a spherical chassis.
+This will allow for locomotion in any direction without reorientation.

 ### Feasibility

 There are two important parts of the impact and resultant motion to consider, and let us assume for simplicity that all energy is transferred in one impact (such that there are not successive energetically decreasing elastic impacts in each larger impact).
 First is the part during which the impactor is still moving toward the chassis and approximate elastic deformation is occurring.
 The chassis reaches a maximum velocity due to the impact and then the second stage takes over.
 During the second stage, the motion of the entire chassis is governed by the initial maximum velocity and the pressure applied by the granular material.
-From the work done by Chen Li et al in which yield stresses of granular materials were characterized, they found that the yield stress &sigma; linearly increases with depth.
+From the work done by Li et al. in which yield stresses of granular materials were characterized, they found that the yield stress &sigma; linearly increases with depth.
 Treating the materials in impact as a spring and mass, we can find an acceleration and in turn an impact time.
 Using this time along with the accelerations on the inside and outside of the chassis of the system, we can calculate the expected change in position.
 Performing some test calculations with common and likely materials showed expected changes in position within an order of magnitude of the grain size of common granular materials such as medium-grain sand and poppy seeds.
 Based on these sample calculations, building out prototypes to test the understanding of the impacts and accelerations the chassis will undergo is beneficial to a design of the whole robot.

 ![General Motion Equations](assets/images/generalMotionMathGranular.png)